 Minnesota company sells world's first regenerative organic vanilla extract.
 What does that mean?

-From a warehouse near the Minnesota state fairgrounds, Sara and Andy Kubiak loaded the world's first and only regenerative organic certified crop of vanilla beans into the back of their Honda.
+From a warehouse near the Minnesota state fairgrounds, Andy Kubiak loaded the world's first and only regenerative organic certified crop of vanilla beans into the back of a Honda CRV.

-After driving the cargo east to a small facility near the St. Croix River in Lakeland, the pair transformed the beans into another first and only, a batch of regenerative organic certified (ROC) vanilla extract.
+After driving the cargo east to a small facility near the St. Croix River in Lakeland, the company he runs with his wife, Sara, transformed the beans into another first and only, a batch of regenerative organic certified (ROC) vanilla extract.

 Last year, Vanilla Bean Project joined a small but growing group of brands to achieve the certification, seen as the pinnacle of sustainable agriculture.
 That meant partnering with a supplier in Indonesia, Aliet Green, that has met stringent standards of soil management and farmer well-being.